ethannicholas/Frost/docs/overview.md

     1e6

 Unlike in many languages, there are no suffixes to specify the type of a numeric literal.
-The number `3` could be interpted as a signed integer, unsigned integer, or real number, depending on context.
+The number `3` could be interpreted as a signed integer, unsigned integer, or real number, depending on context.

-There must be at least one digit after a decimal point, so "`3.`" is not a valid number.
+There must be at least one digit after a decimal point, so "3." is not a valid number.
 Use `3.0` instead.

 Strings